kodekloudhub/certified-kubernetes-administrator-course/docs/16-Ultimate-Mocks/05-Services-Networking/docs/03-C3-External-Webserver.md

 If we now do a `kubectl get service` on `external-webserver-cka03-svcn`, we see there's no pod selector and therefore no endpoints.
 So isn't "working as expected" since it doesn't have any endpoints.

 To wire up the service to the external IP, we must explicitly create an endpoint for the service.
+Note that the name of the endpoint (`metadata.name`) *must exactly match* the name of the service that you want to associate it to.
 Here's the endpoint with comments indicating what's what.

 ```yaml
 apiVersion: v1